samyukthamahankali/learn-git-branching/Section-1.md

 This level introduces the concept of Git commits.

-I performed commits on the main branch to understand how Git saves changes.
+ performed commits on the main branch to understand how Git saves changes.

 Each commit represents a saved state of the repository.